YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 A complete liver-panel review is safer than judging surgery from one ALT or AST number.

 An elective hair transplant has one advantage.
 It is not an emergency.
-Waiting a few weeks for repeat blood work, medication review, ultrasound, hepatitis testing, or medical clearance is usually better than discovering the problem after the patient has already flown to Istanbul.
+Waiting a few weeks for repeat blood work, medication review, ultrasound, hepatitis testing, or medical clearance is safer than discovering the problem after you have already flown to Istanbul.

 Which blood results should I send before travelling?

-If you are taking prescription medicine, hair-loss medicine, pain medicine, antibiotics, herbal products, gym supplements, vitamins, or weight-loss medication, send the list clearly.
+If you are taking prescription medicine, hair loss medicine, pain medicine, antibiotics, herbal products, gym supplements, vitamins, or weight-loss medication, send the list clearly.
 Do not hide a supplement because it feels natural.
-The liver does not care whether a product came from a pharmacy, a gym shop, or an online store.
+The liver still has to process the product whether it came from a pharmacy, a gym shop, or an online store.

 How do hepatitis, fatty liver, and alcohol change the decision?

 Hepatitis and hair transplant planning need current medical control, liver status, and safety precautions.
-A patient with stable, managed hepatitis is not the same as a patient with active hepatitis, jaundice, abnormal clotting, or unexplained symptoms.
+Stable, managed hepatitis is not the same as active hepatitis, jaundice, abnormal clotting, or unexplained symptoms.
 The diagnosis name matters less than the current medical state.

 Can finasteride or dutasteride be involved in high liver enzymes?

-The hair-loss medicine decision should be separated from the surgery decision.
-Finasteride before or after a hair transplant can help protect native hair in the right patient, but it is not worth ignoring a medical warning sign.
+The hair loss medicine decision needs to be separated from the surgery decision.
+Finasteride before or after a hair transplant can help protect native hair in the right case, but it is not worth ignoring a medical warning sign.
 The same applies when comparing dutasteride and finasteride after hair transplant.
-Hair maintenance is useful only when the patient’s general health is respected.
+Hair maintenance is useful only when general health is respected.

 Topical medication is not a complete escape from medical review.
-A patient using topical finasteride before or after a hair transplant should still mention the formula, dose, timing, side effects, and blood-test history.
+If you use topical finasteride before or after a hair transplant, mention the formula, dose, timing, side effects, and blood-test history.
 Do not restart or stop a medicine around surgery without telling the clinic and the prescribing doctor.

 Do high liver enzymes change anesthesia or medication planning?

 They can.
-Hair transplant surgery is usually done under local anesthesia, but the patient may still need local anesthetic planning, swelling control, pain relief, antibiotics in selected cases, stomach protection, or other medicines.
-If liver status is abnormal, medication choice and dose deserve more care.
+Hair transplant surgery is done under local anesthesia, but you may still need local anesthetic planning, swelling control, pain relief, antibiotics in selected cases, stomach protection, or other medicines.
+If liver status is abnormal, medication choice and dose deserve closer planning.

-For example, painkillers after a hair transplant should not be chosen casually in a patient with liver concerns, stomach risk, bleeding risk, kidney disease, or alcohol use.
+For example, painkillers after a hair transplant cannot be chosen casually when liver concerns, stomach risk, bleeding risk, kidney disease, or alcohol use are part of the history.
 The same is true for antibiotics after a hair transplant when there is a history of liver problems, bowel disease, allergy, or medication interaction.

-The medication plan should be built from the patient’s real history.
-Copying another patient’s tablets after surgery is unsafe even when blood tests are normal.
+The medication plan has to be built from the real medical history.
+Copying someone else’s tablets after surgery is unsafe even when blood tests are normal.
 With abnormal liver enzymes, it becomes even less acceptable.

 Can high liver enzymes affect bleeding, infection, or healing?